Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

 \subsection{Connectivity}

-To enable soft connectivity among primitives and encourage flat, connected surfaces, we add \textbf{connectivity} and \textbf{surface normal} terms to the optimization objective.
+To enable soft connectivity among primitives and encourage flat, connected surfaces, we add a connectivity term to the optimization objective.
 For each triangle edge, we assign, and periodically update, a connection to the nearest neighboring triangle edge.
-Taking inspiration from the energy functions introduced in 3D scene flow estimation \cite{Vogel_2015_3DScene}, the loss of the connectivity increases according to the distance between their vertices and the inner product between their normals, discussed in Section~\ref{sec:optimization}.
-In order to prevent primitives from undesired connections, edge connection assignment must pass \textbf{direction} and \textbf{orientation} criteria, shown in Fig.~\ref{fig:connect}.
-Simply, we must ensure that the neighboring triangle edge is in the correct direction and is oriented appropriately in order to connect with the current edge.
-We compute connectivity assignment and activate the connectivity losses after several epochs.
+Taking inspiration from the energy functions introduced in 3D scene flow estimation \citep{vogel_2015_3d}, the connectivity term of the loss increases according to the distance between their vertices and the inner product between their normals, discussed in Section~\ref{sec:optimization}.